 How to check for and get rid of viruses

-Don’t lose hope!
-While today’s topic of conversation is ever so slightly doom and gloom, rest assured, existing viruses can be removed pretty easily.
-If you suspect you may be at risk, the below steps will offer (simple) protection from (basic) viruses.
-If you run into trouble, you may need to speak to an IT guru.
+While today’s topic of conversation is ever so slightly doom and gloom, rest assured — existing viruses can be removed pretty easily.
+If you suspect your device is infected, the steps below will help you solve most virus-related issues.
+That said, some viruses are harder to get rid of, so if the steps below don’t help, you may need to speak to an IT guru.

 4 tips to protect your devices against viruses